chaughawout/TechPresentations/AgileForDefense-Elm/NOTES.md

 Active and friendly community!

 ### Positive Technical Details of Elm
-Time tracking debugging - Simplifying Q&A
+Time tracking debugging - Simplifying testing User Interfaces.
 Data is always immutable.
 Elm-Architecture is familiar to Ruby on Rails MVC.
 Compiler Messages are **USEFUL**